iankronquist/rustyvisor/README.md

 Note that this is a work in progress, and likely to crash your machine.

-First, install the linux kernel headers for your kernel:
+First, install the Linux kernel headers for your kernel:
 ```
 sudo apt install linux-headers-$(uname -r)
 ```